pypeaday/pype.dev/pages/blog/home-server-refactor.md

 rest of todos -> document db and sanoid + zfs.rent

 Check on mom's will
 do media thing for church - split vocals on mp3/4

+permission-data playbook changes everything to ansible-nas:ansible-nas but then samba task will re-permission some stuff to root:users... this looks fine
+I had to add `group` to the samba config in my playbook to get user auth to work with samba still not working from printer...
+I think what I want is to setup 2 scan options - single docs right to paperless, or combined scans to dump, then manually split and send to paperless